 Never invest in anything you don’t understand.

-In summary, it’s not a winning idea to think about SEO in terms of being a one hit wonder… It’s not a search champion’s mindset to think to yourself, “we did that one thing and yeah, cool.
+In summary, it’s not a winning idea to think about St. Louis SEO in terms of being a one-hit wonder.
+It’s not a search champion’s mindset to think to yourself, “we did that one thing and yeah, cool.
 We did St. Louis SEO.”
-A one dimensional approach seeking to game the search engines or a platform is not a long-term strategy.
+A one-dimensional approach seeking to game the search engines or a platform is not a long-term strategy.

-SEOs should operate in a similar style to David Bowie’s; with his tireless evolution and collaboration between channels, habitual artistry, and innovation; he managed to stay relevant for decades while maintaining his creative integrity.
-A superior strategy over trickery is to put the time in, study, experiment and always measure everything.
+SEO should operate in a similar style to David Bowie’s; with his tireless evolution and collaboration between channels, habitual artistry, and innovation; he managed to stay relevant for decades while maintaining his creative integrity.
+A superior strategy over trickery is to put the time in, study, experiment and always measure everything for great SEO.

 You don’t learn to walk by following rules.
 You learn by doing, and by falling over.